Transferability Properties of Graph Neural Networks: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) are deep convolutional architectures consisting of layers composed by graph convolutions and pointwise nonlinearities.
-Due to their invariance and stability properties, GNNs are provably successful at learning representations from network data.
-However, training them requires matrix computations which can be expensive for large graphs.
-To address this limitation, we investigate the ability of GNNs to be transferred across graphs.
-We consider graphons, which are both graph limits and generative models for weighted and stochastic graphs, to define limit objects of graph convolutions and GNNs---graphon convolutions and graphon neural networks (WNNs)---which we use as generative models for graph convolutions and GNNs.
-We show that these graphon filters and WNNs can be approximated by graph filters and GNNs sampled from them on weighted and stochastic graphs.
-Using these results, we then derive error bounds for transferring graph filters and GNNs across such graphs.
-These bounds show that transferability increases with the graph size, and reveal a tradeoff between transferability and spectral discriminability which in GNNs is alleviated by the pointwise nonlinearities.
-These findings are further verified empirically in numerical experiments in movie recommendation and decentralized robot control.
+Graph neural networks (GNNs) are composed of layers consisting of graph convolutions and pointwise nonlinearities.
+Due to their invariance and stability properties, GNNs are provably successful at learning representations from data supported on moderate-scale graphs.
+However, they are difficult to learn on large-scale graphs.
+In this paper, we study the problem of training GNNs on graphs of moderate size and transferring them to large-scale graphs.
+We use graph limits called graphons to define limit objects for graph filters and GNNs---graphon filters and graphon neural networks ($\bbW$NNs)---which we interpret as generative models for graph filters and GNNs.
+We then show that graphon filters and $\bbW$NNs can be approximated by graph filters and GNNs sampled from them on weighted and stochastic graphs.
+Because the error of these approximations can be upper bounded, by a triangle inequality argument we can further bound the error of transferring a graph filter or a GNN across graphs.
+Our results show that (i) the transference error decreases with the graph size, and (ii) that graph filters have a transferability-discriminability tradeoff that in GNNs is alleviated by the scattering behavior of the nonlinearity.
+These findings are demonstrated empirically in a recommendation problem and in a decentralized control task.